-Firstly, if you are reading this article because you have just been told you are not going to make partner this time around, I feel for you.
-Even if you almost expected it, I am guessing that you are probably feeling a bit raw now.
+If you are reading this article because you have just been told you are not going to make partner this time around, I feel for you.
+Whether you expected it or not, it’s a blow to the ego and I’m guessing that you are probably feeling a bit raw now.

 ‘What doesn’t kill you makes you stronger’

 Having knockbacks is all part of the hurly-burly of being in the professions.
 The more resilient you can get to the ‘slings and arrows of outrageous fortune,’ the more successful you will become.

-- Examine your feelings on getting turned down.
 Are you devastated, ambivalent, or secretly relieved?
-Find the reason behind that feeling and use that to decide the next step for your career.
+If you need time to wallow, take it.
+You’ve invested a lot of time into this process and it’s okay to ‘grieve’ for a little while.
+If you feel something else, however, such as relief, find the reason behind that feeling and use that to decide the next step for your career.

-- Book some time with your mentor
+3. Book some time with your mentor

 Stop and pause